illixion/blog.illixion.com/content/posts/dropbox-support-hell.md

 >
 > Regards, Ash

-I was duped.
-I was fooled for the simpleton that I am.
-Absolutely bamboozled.

-Since my password was no longer recognized, I could no longer prove that I'm the account owner, and thus Ash technically couldn't help me anymore.
-I've sent my response with the speed that even Usain Bolt has never seen, explaining that I'm entering the same credentials as before, and that whatever he did caused it to stop being accepted.
+It's a catch-22!
+Since my password was no longer recognized, I couldn't prove that I'm the account owner, and thus Ash technically couldn't help me anymore.
+I respond to this email as soon as I see it, explaining that I'm entering the same credentials as before, and that whatever he did caused it to stop being accepted.

 The next few emails will be presented without commentary, so that you can experience the same level of pain that I've experienced: